amareshdwivedi/Nutanix/src/bin/README.txt

                   "cluster":"Enter Cluster Name"
               }

            Goto line "datacenter", replace text "Enter DataCenter Name" with a string that will be used as Datacenter name, Goto line "cluster", replace text "Enter Cluster Name" with a string that will be used as Cluster name, etc.

-   3.2 Running provisioning script
+       3.1.2 Running provisioning script

            Run script 'iaasProvisioning.py'.
            This prints all options for provisioning tasks.
 Available options are, foundation, cluster_config, vcenter_server_config and run_all.

             foundation:  Performs only foundation portion of deployment
             cluster_config:  Performs Prism configuration
             vcenter_server_config:  Performs vcenter server configuration

             run_all:  Performs all tasks in the order of foundation, cluster_config, vcenter_server_config.

+   3.2 Web Application
+       Run script 'webhealthcheck.py',this will start a Web server listening on port 8080.
+Connect to Web UI by using url - http://localhost:8080/home from your browser.

 04 How to run HealthCheck